Bhuvanlakhera23/Pal2-AI-Based-Pet/README.md

 NOTE:
 Hot Reload Notes
-- On first run, `brain.brn` will be auto-generated from AIML files
+- On first run, `brain.brn` will be auto-generated from AIML files.
-- Delete this file to force a full AIML reload
+- Delete this file to force a full AIML reload.

 🛠️ Project Structure